Insaida/nscCTF/GettingStarted.md

 ## <a name="eligibility"></a> Eligibility

-The picoCTF Platform supports the notion of teams that are *eligible* and teams that are *ineligible*.
+The nscCTF Platform supports the notion of teams that are *eligible* and teams that are *ineligible*.
 The key difference between these two team types is that ineligible teams do not show up on the main scoreboard.
 Ineligible teams may, however, show up on Classroom scoreboards.
 Some of the included achievements also rely on eligibility.
 The "Breakthrough" achievement, for example, is earned by the first *eligible* team that solves a given challenge.

 A team is *eligible* if every member of the team meets a certain set of criteria.
-For picoCTF, the requirement is that each team member must be a middle or high school student from the United States.
-For the picoCTF Platform, there is no requirement by default.
+For nscCTF, the requirement is that each team member must be a middle or high organization student from the United States.
+For the nscCTF Platform, there is no requirement by default.
 To adjust the eligibility criteria, you will need to modify the code in several places.

-First, edit the `eligible = True` line in the `create_user_request` function in `api/api/user.py`. picoCTF 2014, for example, has the following line instead:
+First, edit the `eligible = True` line in the `create_user_request` function in `api/api/user.py`. nscCTF 2014, for example, has the following line instead:

 	eligible = params['country'] == "US" and params['background'] in ['student_el', 'student_ms', 'student_hs', 'student_home']